ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 -   Numbered list - `1.
 Numbered list`
 -   Bulleted list - `* Bulleted list`

-The `nimble-rich-text-viewer` will be responsible for converting the input markdown string to a HTML Fragments with the help of
-`prosemirror-markdown` parser, which then converted to HTML string and rendered into the component to view all rich text content.
+The `nimble-rich-text-viewer` will be responsible for converting the input markdown string to HTML Fragments with the help of `prosemirror-markdown` parser, which is then converted to HTML string and rendered into the component to view all rich text content.

 ### Prototype